open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * `ot=p:8,r:64;k1:7` will become `ot:p8;r:64;k1:13`.

-If setting a value ends up making the entire `ot` entry exceed the 256 characters limit, SDKs are adviced to discard the operation and signal the user about the error, e.g.
+If setting a value ends up making the entire `ot` entry exceed the 256 characters limit, SDKs are advised to discard the operation and signal the user about the error, e.g.

 ```go
 traceState, err := SetTraceStateValue(traceState, value)